MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_basic_code.md

 if (kstate.IsKeyDown(Keys.Up))
 ```

 And last is a simple code for moving the ball by **ballSpeed**.
-The reason why **ballSpeed** is getting multiplied by **gameTime.ElapsedGameTime.TotalSeconds** is because Update is not usually fixed, that is the time between update calls is not the same, so in order to get smooth movement we multiple speed by the time since the last update method was called.
+The reason why **ballSpeed** is getting multiplied by **gameTime.ElapsedGameTime.TotalSeconds** is because Update is not usually fixed, that is the time between update calls is not the same, so in order to get smooth movement we multiply speed by the time since the last update method was called.

 ```csharp
     ballPosition.Y -= ballSpeed * (float)gameTime.ElapsedGameTime.TotalSeconds;